Menu Close

 The theory of class struggle is based on the theory of historical materialism.
 Class struggle is located in the mode of production.
 In all class divided societies, there will be class struggle.

-Stages of History according to Marx
+B] Stages of History

 Marx has given the following stages of human history.
 History denotes change in the mode of production.
 Means of production, Forces of production and relations of production.

-1] Prehistoric stage: Primitive communism.
+1] Prehistoric stage: Primitive Communism

 Initially property was held in common.
 Hence no classes, no struggle, no state.
 Why he has given the concept of primitive communism?
 This is to show that man once lived without private property and without state also.

-2] Slave society: Masters and slaves.
+2] Slave society: Masters and Slaves

 Since classes, so class struggle and so state.

-3] Feudalism: Feudal and Serfs.
+3] Feudalism: Feudal and Serfs

-Since classes, so class struggle, so state
+Since classes, so class struggle, so state develops.

-4] Capitalism: Two classes.
-Capitalist and workers.
+4] Capitalism: Two classes – Capitalist and workers

-5] Socialism: This is a stage which will come immediately after communist revolution which will overthrow capitalism.
+This is a stage which will come immediately after communist revolution which will overthrow capitalism.
 Two classes.
 Workers and capitalists.
 Worker will be the exploiter.
 Now state will be controlled by the workers.
 Hence Marxist scholars also prefer to call this stage as dictatorship of proletariat.

+There will be a peaceful change from socialism to communism.
 Classes are abolished.
 State will wither away.
 State of perfect freedom and perfect equality.
 Perfect happiness.
 Since classes will end, history will end.

-Comparison between Capitalism and Socialism.
+Comparison between Capitalism and Socialism

-CapitalismSocialism (Dictatorship of proletariat)
+CapitalismSocialism (Dictatorship of Proletariat)

-Comparison between Socialism and Communism.
+Comparison between Socialism and Communism

 SocialismCommunism

-Classes existClassless
+Classes still existClassless society

-* Socialism : In countries like Russia, China, Cuba, Vietnam, N Korea communist revolution took place but instead of socialism or dictatorship of proletariat, what emerged was the dictatorship of communist party.
+Socialism : In countries like Russia, China, Cuba, Vietnam, N Korea communist revolution took place but instead of socialism or dictatorship of proletariat, what emerged was the dictatorship of communist party.
 Workers never got power, power got centralized in the hands of the elites or the leaders of communist party.
 Hence instead of people’s democracy, what emerged was oligarchy of communist parties.
 Communist party established its totalitarianism or totalitarian regime.
 Hence the amount of freedom and equality which people enjoy in western countries, not a fraction of that freedom and equality was available in these societies.
-Hence they were called as closed societies / tyrannies.
+Hence, they were called as closed societies / tyrannies.
 USSR ultimately collapsed.
 China continued because it started economic reforms in late 70s.

-Failure of Marx
+7] Failure of Marx

 Lenin is responsible for failure of Marx.
 Lenin is also a ‘Peter, who denied his master’.
 It is said that biggest harm to Marx was caused, not by his opponents, but by his supporters.
 If today Marx is considered as enemy of open society, advocate of totalitarianism, it is because of Lenin.